Iraneus/betamedneed/about.md

 ask@medneed.com

 Medneed is your companion for quality medical care.
 Do you need anything?
-Specialized teams are here to help.
+Specialized teams are available to help.